kdrakon/sizzle-website/README.md

 This will use a Sqlite database located at `/tmp/sizzle_db`.
 By default, this will listen at http://localhost:8000.

 A little more trivial work needs to be done to make the code production-ready.

+# TODO
+1. I haven't implemented the verification of the winner yet.
+Ideally, this would just be an HTML form where the winner would provide their email.
+This would then trigger a backend call that could do something like email someone to say the top referrers email was verified.
+Obviously, if someone recognizes the nickname, they could enter that persons email, but the real winner would still be identified.
+1. The original HTML form for subscribers does not provide input for the nickname and referer code fields.
+I believe Mailchimp can set defaults for these fields.
+In any case, the app expects values for those fields, even in the event that the webhook is called for someone who subscribed without a referral.
+We need some default to be set so the app can distinguish organic subscriptions vs. referred subscriptions.